Redefining Success: Why Hard Work Isn’t the Whole Story (And What Really Matters)

 - nathaliemanning108

-For years, we’ve been told that success is earned through grit alone — the harder you push, the more you sacrifice, the more worthy you are.
-But for many of us, especially those who feel life with a sensitive nervous system, a tender heart, or a bruised past, that story never fits.
+For years, we’ve been told that success is earned through grit alone — that the harder you work, the more worthy you are.
+But for many of us, especially those who move through life with a sensitive nervous system, a tender heart, or a bruised past, that story never truly fits.

 You’re waking up.